 However, some iPhone and iPad users seem to experience some confusion when it comes to managing albums.
 Mainly, they can't figure out why some albums can be deleted, while others can't.
 If you're one of these people, or you just want to better understand how the Photos app works, here's what you need to know!

-While most of us sync our data with iCloud these days, it's still safe to assume that some of us also sync with iTunes in order to bring down older photos, videos, and media types.
+While most of us sync our data with iCloud these days, it's still safe to assume that some of us also sync with iTunes in order to manage older photos, videos, and media types.

 Photo albums created in iOS

-If you created an album in iOS by tapping on the plus sign, naming it, and adding photos to it, you can easily tap edit and delete that entire album whenever you'd like.
+If you created an album in iOS by tapping on the plus sign, naming it, and then adding photos to it, you can easily tap edit and delete that entire album whenever you'd like.

 Photo albums automatically generated in iOS

-Newer versions of iOS automatically sort some types of photos into albums automatically for you.
-For example, panoramas can all be found in one album, as can slow motion videos or regular videos.
+Newer versions of iOS automatically sort some types of photos into albums for you.
+For example, slo-mo videos can all be found in one album, as can panorama shots or regular videos.

 Photo albums synced from a Mac or PC

 For example, if you want to delete select photos from an album, you'll need to delete them from the album on your computer and then apply sync changes in iTunes.
 If you want to remove an entire album, just uncheck it in iTunes and sync again.

 Photo albums created by App Store apps

-As always, if you have any tips for better managing photos on your iPhone or iPad, feel free to share them in the comments!
+Regardless of how you keep your photos and videos organized, if you have any tips for better managing photos on your iPhone or iPad, feel free to share them in the comments!